 18. High School Reunion and Rhone

-2008 was to China.
-We flew and flew
+China.
+We flew and flew going as far

-going as far north as Harbin which is near Russia and as far south as Jinghong
+north as Harbin which is near Russia and as far south as Jinghong which is near

 16. Elections, Canyons, Visits to

-year.
-Diane and I got more experience as
+an election year.
+Diane and I got more

-election judges and were relieved to see Claire McCaskill elected to become our
+experience as election judges and were relieved to see Claire McCaskill elected

-Denver and Utah to join an ecotourism’s group tour of the “Great Canyons of the
+drove West through Denver and Utah to join an ecotourism’s group tour of the “Great

 twice.
 The first time, we attended Nancy